The Best Free Things to Do in Denver (Updated Monthly)

 Festival Latino

 If you’re looking for free things to do in Denver, it’s hard to beat this festival in Adams County.
 As the name suggests, Festival Latino is all about the rich culture and vibrancy of Latino heritage.
 It features everything from live music to art.
-Honestly, the art is the centerpiece thanks to large-scale sculptural installations and interactive murals.
-Definitely stick around once it gets dark for an incredible fireworks display.
+And honestly, the art is the centerpiece thanks to large-scale sculptural installations and interactive murals.
+It’s all definitely worth seeing.

 Lochbuie Fall Festival